ric2b/Vivaldi-browser/chromium/docs/linux/build_instructions.md

 *   A 64-bit Intel machine with at least 8GB of RAM.
 More than 16GB is highly recommended.
 *   At least 100GB of free disk space.
-*   You must have Git and Python v3.6+ installed already (and `python3` must point to a Python v3.6+ binary).
+*   You must have Git and Python v3.8+ installed already (and `python3` must point to a Python v3.8+ binary).
+Depot_tools bundles an appropriate version of Python in `$depot_tools/python-bin`, if you don't have an appropriate version already on your system.

-Most development is done on Ubuntu (currently 18.04, Bionic Beaver).
+Most development is done on Ubuntu (Chromium's build infrastructure currently runs 22.04, Jammy Jellyfish).
 There are some instructions for other distros below, but they are mostly unsupported.

 ### Docker requirements